Joaquín Gallegos Lara: Awards and honors

 On October 4, 1944, Lara was awarded the Gold Medal from the Municipality of Guayaquil for his patriotic journalism.

 Death

 In the beginning of 1947, Lara fell ill as the consequence of a fistula.
 Doctors tried to cure him with various treatments to no avail.
 His paternal uncle Julián Lara Calderón wanted to take him to the U.S. to seek treatment, but he was denied a visa, so he went to Lima, Peru, but they expelled him from the country due to his affiliation with the communist party.
-He returned to Guayaquil, where he died on a Sunday, November 16, 1947, at his home, at around 1pm.
+He returned to Guayaquil, where he died on a Sunday, November 16, 1947, at his home, at around 1 p.m.